MicrosoftDocs/PowerShell-Docs/scripting/whats-new/What-s-New-in-Windows-PowerShell-50.md

 ## <a name="BKMK_wps4"></a>New features in Windows PowerShell 4.0
 Windows PowerShell 4.0 is backward-compatible.
 Cmdlets, providers, modules, snap-ins, scripts, functions, and profiles that were designed for Windows PowerShell 3.0 and Windows PowerShell 2.0 work in Windows PowerShell 4.0 without changes.

-Windows PowerShell 4.0 is installed by default on WindowsÂ® 8.1 and Windows Server 2012 R2.
+Windows PowerShell 4.0 is installed by default on Windows® 8.1 and Windows Server 2012 R2.
 To install Windows PowerShell 4.0 on Windows 7 with SP1, or Windows Server 2008 R2, download and install [Windows Management Framework 4.0](http://www.microsoft.com/download/details.aspx?id=40855).
 Be sure to read the download details, and meet all system requirements, before you install Windows Management Framework 4.0.

 -   [New features in Windows PowerShell](#BKMK_core)